paulomuraroferreira/llama3_8b_finetuning/README.md

 # First Step - Data Scraping

+Start by installing the dependencies with

+`pip install -r requirements.txt`

 In order to find data for the fine-tuning, Arxiv was scraped for LLM papers published after the Llama 3 release date.

 The Selenium scraping code can be found in `llama3_8b_finetuning/arxiv_scraping/Arxiv_pdfs_download.py`.
 (The webdriver must be downloaded before this script execution).